unraid/docs/docs/unraid-os/manual/additional-settings.md

 ## Display Settings

-Customize the appearance of the Unraid webGui from this page.
+Customize the appearance of the Unraid WebGUI from this page.
 This includes adjusting the date and time format, number format, toggles for tabbed/non-tabbed view modes, temperature unit, and much more.
 You can also toggle between various themes for how the UI itself is presented.